- Startup accelerators can teach founders key business skills, build cohesion, boost networks and optimize startups for fundraising.

 - Not all accelerators are created equal — chose one that’s reputable, gives you access to a great network or specializes in your space.

 - Before committing, make sure the timing is right for your startup; if you’re too early or too late, you may noy benefit fully.

 Not always.
-But they can help your team get to the next level.
+But their services can help your founding team get to the next level.

 A startup accelerator can be a big distraction.
 Creating a tech company is invariably an around-the-clock endeavor that leaves room for little beyond work.
 Committing to an accelerator can rob founders of time that would otherwise be spent building product, hiring key staff, closing sales or the other things they’d be doing if holed up in their living room, garage or a WeWork somewhere.
 And signing an accelerator agreement typically means giving up a slice of your company in exchange for a relatively small slug of cash.

 And yet many founders who have gone through a top-tier accelerator believe it was the best thing that ever happened to their company.

 That’s how I felt as a member of the founding team behind EverTrue, a Boston-based company that applies social media analytics to fundraising in education.
 Taking part in the 2011 class of Techstars, a leading accelerator with chapters scattered around the globe, meant surviving what the group calls “Mentor Madness” — basically two weeks of back-to-back-to-back meetings that sometimes felt like speed dating.
 There would be a lot more meetings as part of the 90-day program, along with many social obligations.
 But all of us on the EverTrue team agreed the experience was well worth it.